 She has catered for many wedding flower services for London hotels including Marriott hotel, Connaught hotel, Le Meridien hotel and was exclusively selected to cater for Montecalm hotel including services such as restaurant, hall, reception displays, parties and functions.

 Keiko's experience extends to having supplied to corporate clients such as Japan Airlines, Suntory, Shiseido and Marina Ranaldi.

 Keiko is a certified professor of Japanese Ikenobo Ikebana School and holds certificates from Ikenobo Culture School and the Ikenobo Ikebana School of Floral Art.

 In 2001, The Daily Telegraph sponsored Keiko to exhibit her flower arrangements and Ikebana in the Japanese Garden at the Chelsea Flower Show.
 Keiko and her team won the "Best Garden Award" and "Gold Award" at the show.
 Her designs also appeared in the Royal Horticultural Society magazine for that month.

 Keiko was interviewed in 2006 by Japanese newspapers in London on her professional career as a flower designer and in 2014 she was interviewed by NHK radio, the national news broadcaster of Japan discussing her career, Valentine's day flower arrangements and Japanese Ikebana.

-Keiko's life-long passion is sharing her wealth of creative experience in flower design with others and supporting them to create their own flower arrangements and continue the tradition to pass down the legacy of creative flower design.
+Keiko's life-long passion is sharing and showcasing her wealth of creative experience in flower design with others and supporting them to create their own flower arrangements and pass down the legacy of creative flower design.